Frequently Asked Questions

-For Incoming Freshman Students - students who are NOT currently enrolled at Millersville University - you should expect to receive your initial letter in mid-March, provided you have already been admitted to the university and have a completed FAFSA on file.
+For students who are NOT currently enrolled at Millersville University, you should expect to receive your initial letter in January, provided you have already been admitted to the university and have a completed FAFSA on file.
 Letters will continue to be sent as we receive FAFSAs from students.

-Students who have NOT paid their confirmation fee will receive the award statement with the award amount or an estimated award.
-If an estimated award statement is received, that means that we need additional documentation from you to complete your record.
-However, we will not request or require that documentation until you have paid a confirmation fee.
+- Students who have NOT paid the confirmation fee will receive the award statement in the mail with an actual award amount or an estimated award.
+If an estimated award statement is received, that means that we will need additional documentation from you to complete your record and your financial aid package is subject to change.
+We will not request or require that documentation until you have paid a confirmation fee.

-For Returning Students - students who ARE currently enrolled at Millersville University - your award statements will not be ready until approximately mid-June of each year.
-YOU WILL NO LONGER RECEIVE PAPER AWARD STATEMENTS IN THE MAIL.
-You will receive an email from the Office of Financial Aid indicating that your financial aid award is ready and you can check MAX to view the awards.
+For students who ARE currently enrolled at Millersville University, your award statements will not be ready until approximately late-June of each year.
+You will receive an email from the Office of Financial Aid indicating that your financial aid award is ready and you can check your myVILLE Student Portal under the "Finances" tab to view the awards.

 WHAT ARE THE ANTICIPATED PAYMENT DATES FOR COLLEGE FEES?

 Approximately mid-August for the Fall semester and mid-December for the Spring semester.
-Please be aware that each student must return their "Statement of Fees" by the due date, even if there is $0 due, in order to avoid any late fee and a hold on his/her registration.
+Please be aware that each student must "clear their bill" by the due date, even if there is $0 due, in order to avoid any late fee and a hold on his/her registration.